cardano-foundation/developer-portal/docs/governance/cardano-governance/overview.md

 2. **Governance Action Submission**: Any Ada holder can submit a governance action as long as a sufficient ada deposit is provided.
 3. **Voting**: Decisions on governance actions will be made through a democratic voting process involving DReps, SPOs, and the CC.
 The required thresholds that have to be met to ratify a governance action are specified in the governance protocol parameters.
 A detailed overview of the governance parameters can be found [here](https://github.com/thenic95/cardano-governance/blob/main/Reports/Cardano%20Governance%20Parameter/cardano-governance-parameter-overview.md).
 4. **Enactment**: Governance actions are checked for ratification only at the epoch boundary.
 Once ratified, actions will be enacted at the next epoch boundary.
 The governance action deposit will be returned once a governance action has been enacted or expired.

+## Cardano's Public Testnet for Governance Features

+In July 2023, a public Cardano testnet named SanchoNet was announced to test all the governance features described in CIP-1694.
+Since then, the teams at IOG have introduced new governance features, enabling the Cardano community to gradually familiarize themselves with the novel system.
+SanchoNet is accessible to everyone, allowing anyone to join and test the new governance features.
+Additional documentation about SanchoNet is available at https://sancho.network/